DataDrivenPortIndex/ddpi/README.md

    - A polygon representing the port's boundaries.

 4. **Port and Anchorage Differentiation**
-   Develop methods to distinguish between entire ports and individual berths within those ports, as well as differentiate anchorages.
+   Develop methods to distinguish between entire ports and anchorages.

 ### Future Extensions:
 - **Berth Recognition**